atablash/salgo/README.md

 > However, you can use `for(const auto& e : dm)` normally, to mark *const*-ness of the accessed element.

-As you can see in the above example, accessors are implicitly convertible to the raw type (`int` in this case).
+As you can see in the above example, accessors are implicitly convertible to the raw type reference (`int&` in this case).

 If you need to make this explicit, use `operator()`, i.e. call `e()` instead of `e`: